sahil-kazama/Linux-Device--Drivers/README.md

 WARNING:DON,T RUN AS ROOT USERS BEACUSE WINE AND WINDOWS GAME DOES NOT SUPPORT ROOT USERS

+# How to install Graphic Drivers in Linux ?

+(1) ~> Now run the CMD in Terminal

+cd gpu/

+(2) ~> Now Select your platform AMD or INTEl or NVIDIA and go to directory

+AMDGPU = cd amd-graphics-drivers/

+INTELGPU = cd intel-graphics-drivers/

+NVIDIAGPU = cd nvidia-graphics-drivers/

+(3) ~> Mount the driver installer

+chmod +x *

+(4) ~> now Run the CMD in Terminal

+your_platform_name.driver

+AMD = ./amd.driver

+INTEL = ./intel.driver

+NVIDIA = ./nvidia.driver

+NOW WAIT FOR INSTALL THE GPU DRIVERS

 # How To USE the drivers ?

 To Start the Drivers run the CMD